bastienmichaux/db-importer/doc/README.md

 * PostgreSQL
 * SQLite

+### Testing

+We focus first on unit testing where we **isolate** our code.
+That's why we can mock the result of SQL queries passed with Knex, the expected JSON files after an importation, etc.

+When we have a solid set of unit tests, we should start integration tests using Travis.

 ### Interesting node modules

 We may have to try several solutions. [knex](http://knexjs.org/) integrates all sql databases suported by JHipster.